isomerpages/nlb-biblioasia/_online-exclusive/An Interview with Victor Savage, Co author of Singapore Street Names – A Study of Toponymics.md

 <div style="background-color: #fff6ba; padding:15px; margin: 10px; font-size=120%"><b>ABOUT THE BOOK</b><br><br>
 	<img style="width:40%;" src="/images/Online%20Only%20Articles/Interview%20with%20Victor%20Savage/singapore_street_names.png">

 Place names tell us much about a country — its history, its landscape, its people, its aspirations, its self-image.
 The study of place names unlocks the stories that are in every street name and landmark.
-This revised and expanded 4th edition of the book incorporates additional information, from archival research as well as interviews, that have come to light since the last edition.
+This revised and expanded 4th edition of the book incorporates additional information, from archival research as well as interviews, that have come to light since the last edition.<br>

 The book can be found in bookshops around Singapore.
 It is also available at the Lee Kong Chian Reference Library and selected public libraries ([call no. 915.9570014 SAV](https://eservice.nlb.gov.sg/item_holding.aspx?bid=205854725)) and on NLB OverDrive as an [ebook](https://eservice.nlb.gov.sg/item_holding.aspx?bid=205955291).	</div><br><br>